+A consumer’s financial future can rise and fall on what’s in their credit report so keeping a close eye on the contents should be important to everyone.
 Credit reports are used to decide who gets a loan, a credit card, a job, or even an apartment to rent, so few things are more crucial than having a credit report free of errors.

-Recognizing the life-altering power of credit information, Congress adopted the Fair Credit Reporting Act in 1970 to protect consumers and regulate how credit information is used and disseminated.
-The law gives consumers the right to know what’s in their credit reports and free access to the scores that credit rating agencies use to assign credit scores.
+Recognizing the life-altering power of credit information, Congress adopted the Fair Credit Reporting Act (FCRA) in 1970 to protect consumers and regulate how credit information is used and disseminated.
+The law gives consumers the right to know what’s in their credit reports and free access to the information credit rating agencies use to assign credit scores.

 Given the volume of information, it’s inevitable that errors occur.
 The FCRA gives consumers the means to detect inaccuracies in their reports and file complaints.
 It also requires reporting agencies to investigate and correct bogus information.

 Cases like that are common.
-State attorneys general investigate FCRA complaints and many have consumer information on their web pages to let people know what their rights are and the steps to take if they uncover erroneous information.
+State attorneys investigate FCRA complaints and many have consumer information on their web pages to let people know what their rights are and the steps to take if they uncover erroneous information.

 Common violations of the FCRA include:

 Not all FCRA actions are the result of errors or poorly maintained files.
-For example, in 2012 the Los Angeles Times reported about a data broker that agreed to pay $800,000 in a settlement with the Federal Trade Commission for allegations he illegally sold personal information to human resources, background and recruiting companies.
+For example, the Los Angeles Times reported about a data broker that agreed to pay $800,000 in a settlement with the Federal Trade Commission for allegations he illegally sold personal information to human resources, background screening and recruiting companies.

 If you’re turned down for credit or have some other reason to suspect that a credit report might have erroneously damaged you, get the name of the national credit agency that provided the report.
 A landlord who turned you down for bad credit or a bank that denied you a credit card will tell you which agency issued the report.